mobimeo/spot-termination-handler/Readme.md

-# spot-termination-handler
+# Spot Termination Handler

-Welcome to spot-termination-handler !
+Welcome to Spot Termination Handler !

+Please note

-This is not an official Reach-Now product.
+- This is not an official Reach-Now product.
+- This functionality has since been integrated into the official [ECS Agent](https://github.com/aws/amazon-ecs-agent/blob/master/CHANGELOG.md#1320) with [PR 2205](https://github.com/aws/amazon-ecs-agent/pull/2205).

 ---